Stop Our Ship: The Kitty Hawk Riot

 Once underway on October 12, an investigating officer began an inquiry into the fight by summoning several black sailors.
-“This [singling out of blacks only] was hard to understand in terms of the tensions” the NY Times quoted an officer saying “who had access to all of the reports of the incident.”
+“This [singling out of blacks only] was hard to understand in terms of the tensions” The New York Times quoted an officer saying “who had access to all of the reports of the incident.”
 One of those summoned brought “nine companions with him and grew belligerent”.
 The nine then stormed out to join other black sailors on the mess deck with the crowd soon growing to over one hundred.
 The chief master-at-arms became alarmed and summoned the marines, a move which was described later by “officialdom” as the first of “a series of mistakes” and an explosive situation quickly developed.

-The ship's executive officer ordered the blacks and the Marines to separate ends of the ship, but the captain issued conflicting orders.
-In the ensuing confusion, the blacks and the Marines ran into each other on the hangar deck and a fight broke out.
+The ship's executive officer ordered the blacks and the marines to separate ends of the ship, but the captain issued conflicting orders.
+In the ensuing confusion, the blacks and the marines ran into each other on the hangar deck and a fight broke out.
 “The fighting spread rapidly, with bands of blacks and whites marauding throughout the ship’s decks and attacking each other with fists, chains, wrenches, and pipes.”
 More conflicting orders were issued resulting in more confusion and fights raged on for much of the night.
 The fights left 40 white and 6 black sailors injured, including three who had to be evacuated to onshore medical facilities.

 By morning, a tense calm was achieved and normal flight operations were resumed.
 However, once arrests were made for the fighting, all of the 25 arrested were black.
 “The arrest pattern caused as grave concern in some areas of the Pentagon as the outbreak itself.
-‘Anytime you have a so-called race riot and you lock up 28 blacks,’ one black Navy official noted caustically during a recent interview, ‘that has to raise some questions.’”
+‘Anytime you have a so-called race riot and you lock up 25 blacks,’ one black Navy official noted caustically during a recent interview, ‘that has to raise some questions.’”